the-kids-network/impact-capture-form/README.md

 ### Install 'Javascript' dependencies via npm

-The following will install the dependencies from the package.json file, creating a package-lock.json file to fix the versions - this should be checked into source control.
+To install the dependencies from the package-lock.json file:

 ```bash
 npm install
 ```

-Run npm update to update dependencies e.g. if a version is changed, or a new dependency added.
+To update from the package.json file (e.g. after updating dependency versions):

 ```bash
 npm update